-What are Conflict Resolution Skills?
+What Are Conflict Resolution Skills?

 Conflict resolution skills are the tools that help people handle different types of conflict.
 Usually, this involves one person leading a discussion that diffuses the situation instead of allowing it to blow up.
 As they do this, they maintain emotional control during moments of disagreement and lead people toward mediation, negotiation, or compromise.
-People who deploy conflict resolution skills keep teams unified, ensuring that debate doesn’t turn into division.
+People who deploy these skills keep teams unified, ensuring that debate doesn’t turn into division.

-Examples of conflict resolution skills include:
+Examples of conflict management skills include:

 - Asking thoughtful questions.

-- Responding to anger with emotional intelligence.
+- Responding to anger in a calm way.

 - Being flexible and coming up with solutions that work for everyone.